 FRENCH FOR ENGINEERS PROGRAMME

-There are many sites to be seen in the immediate surroundings of the two schools.
+There are many sites to be seen surrounding the two schools.

 Paris offers you unlimited cultural opportunities.
 Your student ID card gives you discounted rates on many activities, such as movies, concerts, museums, etc.All students under 26 and from the European Community have free access to french National Museums .